-This Policy applies to all employees of SNC, regardless of tenure, including without limitation all employees, Supervisors and managers.
-The Policy applies to all activities that occur while on SNC premises or other location(s) where the employee may be located as a result of his/her employment, or while he/she is engaging in SNC business, activities or social events.
+This Policy applies to all employees of SNC, regardless of tenure, including without limitation all employees, Supervisors, and managers.
+The Policy applies to all activities that occur while on SNC premises or other location(s) where the employee may be located as a result of their employment, or while they are engaging in SNC business, activities or social events.